hphelion/documentation/moonshot/manage.administration-dashboard.welcome.md

 If an Admin user attempts other tasks, the HP Cloud OS for Moonshot Administration Dashboard returns unpredictable functionality.
 In particular, an Admin user should not remove users from projects. </p>

-**Cloud Administrator:** All administrator rights associated with the cloud and all HP Cloud OS services, including the ability to make resources available to users.
+**Cloud Administrator:** All administrator rights associated with the cloud and all HP Cloud OS for Moonshot services, including the ability to make resources available to users.
 Has global permission across the cloud, including all regions and projects.

 **Cloud Architect:** Creates topology designs, deployment profiles, and load balancers.